raumkraut/toxine/README.md

 terms of the [GNU General Public License][6], version 3.
 Note that other license conditions might apply to libsodium, opus, jquery and other libraries or resources included with this code.
 IANAL.

+At a later point, in particular if a non-GPL version of the core is implemented (xot, the rust implementation, is a likely candidate), I'd like to switch to a more permissive license for toxine.

 [1]: http://tox.im  "Tox peer-to-peer instant messaging network"
 [2]: http://toxi.in "Live Toxine demo"